*Revised Point Criteria for Cabela's School of the Year presented by Abu Garcia*

 200 – 22 +1 =179 points awarded to the team for the Cabela's School of the Year Race

-State University earned: 197 + 179 points, for a total of 376 points for the Cabela's School of the Year Race.
+State University earned: 197 + 179 points, for a total of 376 points for this event towards the Cabela's School of the Year Race.

 Ties in qualifying events will be resolved according to league rules prior to assigning point values.